adz/api_smash/README.md

 API Smith was written by [Darcy Laycock](http://github.com/sutto), and [Steve Webb](http://github.com/swebb) from [The Frontier Group](http://github.com/thefrontiergroup), as part of a bigger project with [Filter Squad](http://github.com/filtersquad).

-This 'Smash' library was extracted from it.
+This 'ApiSmash' library was extracted from it.

 ## Contributing